savra0923/SkillReal/README.md

         - -M Maximum size of ROI.
     - Parameters that were not changed will use default values.
     - To run multiple times give a path to a test_cases.csv file with all needed parameters.
 You can use the given test_cases.csv file provided.

+# Disclaimer
+The image comparison task asked for test case.
+Except for test case 3, ALL PHOTOS USED ARE NOT MY OWN.
+I downloaded them from a free stock photo website and changed them a bit.